-We took a long walk out to the small church on the property, since it was Sunday morning and we didn’t make it out there the previous night.
-West Bethany Lutheran was built in 1905 and was moved to the Homestead in 2009.
+We took a long walk out to the small church on the property, since we didn’t make it out there the previous night.
+West Bethany Lutheran was built in 1905 and moved to the Homestead in 2009.
 On our way back toward the car, we stopped to feed the horses, donkeys, and mules that were watching us walk by.
 (We also said good-bye to the adorable litter of kittens that were snoozing in one of the barn stalls.)

 Silver Lake, South Dakota

-After leaving the Ingalls Homestead, we drove out to the local cemetery, where Charles, Caroline, Mary, Carrie, Grace (and her husband) are all buried.
-Laura and Almanzo had an infant son who died, and he is also buried with the Ingalls family in De Smet.
+After leaving the Ingalls Homestead, we drove out to the local cemetery, Charles, Caroline, Mary, Carrie, Grace (and her husband) are all buried there, along with Laura and Almanzo’s infant son.
 (Laura, husband Almanzo, and daughter Rose are all buried in Mansfield, Missouri.
 You can click here to read about our trip to Mansfield.)

 We also found what remains of Silver Lake.
 It was once the site for the city dump (likely before Laura wrote her book series and made the lake famous), so don’t look too closely.
 But thanks to the sunny morning, blue skies, and green grass all around, we all thought it looked lovely.

-The whole reason the Ingalls family ended up in De Smet, South Dakota (according to the book) was a job with the railroad.
+The whole reason the Ingalls family ended up in De Smet was a job with the railroad.
 I have no idea if this is the railroad line that was built while the family lived there, but I couldn’t resist snapping a picture of the tracks right next to the lake.

 Whether you are able to visit “The Little Town on the Prairie” yourself or listen to the audio versions of Laura’s books, I hope you are able to fall in love with De Smet, South Dakota–just like I did!